Dr Sonia Plaza – Co-Chair, Global Knowledge Partnership on Migration and Development (KNOMAD), World Bank

 Washington is a seasoned financial executive.
 He is the CEO of Fingertip Global Corporation – a private boutique finance brokerage that has facilitated over US$4 Billion in transactions with Africa, with particular focus on raising Project Finance and Trade Finance and Corporate Advisory services.
 Washington is a Managing Partner in Tsemah Capital – a private equity fund focused on African opportunities.
 Washington has appeared on CNN, BBC, Press TV and several other media platforms as a respected commentator on African Enterprise and Politics.
 Washington has won several accolades and was recently selected in the top 100 most influential Africans in the UK.

-Tunde Ladipo is the Director of Partnership at Lightyear.io.
+Tunde Ladipo is the Director of Partnership at Interstellar and before that, Lightyear.io.
 Prior to that, Tunde was the Country Director for the Tony Blair Africa Governance Initiative (AGI) in Nigeria, an initiative which supports African Leaders and Governments turn their visions for development into reality.

 He was special advisor to the Coordinating Minister of the Economy and Minister of Finance on special projects.
 Prior to this role, he was investment advisor to the Liberia National Investment Commission (LNIC) helping facilitate investments in energy, telecoms, agriculture and transportation.
 He is also a guest lecturer at the African Institute for Public Policy (AIPP).